 WH: In fact, we could probably put a slide up for that.
-If we could go to slide number eight, please anatomical orientation to the lumbar spine.
+If we could go to slide number eight, please.

-APM: So when you say the pelvis is tilted normally, you mean that it's in its normal postural.
+So when you say the pelvis is tilted normally, you mean that it's in its normal anatomical orientation to the lumbar spine.

+Yes.
+If you look at the slide now, it shows that the pelvis is actually slightly postural.
 It gives it a round back from the lumbar.
 So you've lost the curvature of the lumbar spine that's gone kyphotic and also, the thoracic spine has gone kyphotic So therefore, the cervical spine goes lordotic and what tends to happen if you're in that position, the pelvis goes up, backwards like this and it moves forward on to the seat.
 So you've everything out.
 So your leg length here tends to alter it, tends to go into a forward position instead of a backward position and that's what tends to happen.
 OK, now if we actually go into slide number seven, this is the correct posture, the anterior.
 If you look at the red line that follows a straight line from the glenohumeral joint, it goes all the way through the sacrum and actually finishes, more or less, at the back of the sacrum and that tends to be a straight line and that gives you...tend to give the proper posture.
 Also, if you look at the degree that the back leg is on the back pedal here with the knee bent, the degree there is approximately about 85 degrees and that's what you got to start looking for and if it isn't then the psoas muscle isn't working correctly.
 Pulls on to the lumbar spine, as we all know, and then the pelvis starts to rotate because it's getting tired.
 You tend to find it's usually just on one side more than the other because people tend to...if the racing cyclist tend to lead off with a leading leg.
 So that's what we tend to do as well.